simeononsecurity/simeononsecurity.ch/content/articles/a-beginners-guide-to-penetration-testing-tools-and-techniques/index.en.md

 ## Penetration Testing Tools

-A wide range of tools is available for penetration testers to perform their tasks effectively.
+many tools is available for penetration testers to perform their tasks effectively.
 Some of the most popular open-source and commercial tools include:

 1. **Nmap**: A powerful network scanner for discovering hosts and services on a computer network.
 [Download Nmap](https://nmap.org/download.html).